 In general, benzodiazepines should NOT be used in pregnancy.

-Benzodiazepines are in FDA Pregnancy Category D, meaning there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience or studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.
+Benzodiazepines were previously in FDA Pregnancy Category D, meaning a positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience or studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.
 Under the direction of a physician, certain benzodiazepines may be given in very serious and life-threatening situations like status epilepticus.

-Women who are breastfeeding their infant should not use benzodiazepines unless directed to do so by their physician.
+Women who are breastfeeding should not use benzodiazepines unless directed to do so by their physician.
 Benzodiazepines may accumulate in breast milk and in breastfed infants.
 Some benzodiazepines may be appropriate therapy in women who are breastfeeding, but only under the direction of a physician.
-Sedation and inability to suckle have occurred in neonates of lactating mothers taking benzodiazepines.
-Infants of lactating mothers should be observed for pharmacological effects (including sedation and irritability).
-Patients should not stop using any medications without first talking to their doctor.

-Flumazenil (Romazicon), is indicated for the reversal of the sedative benzodiazepine effect and for treatment in a benzodiazepine overdose.
+Flumazenil (Romazicon - brand discontinued) is used to reverse the sedative effect of a benzodiazepine when used for a medical procedure and for treatment in a benzodiazepine overdose.
 Flumazenil blocks the central effect of benzodiazepines by competitive interaction at the benzodiazepine receptor site.
 A patient experiencing a benzodiazepine overdose may have the following signs and symptoms:

-In addition, in patients who are tolerant or dependent to the effects of benzodiazepines, the use of flumazenil may precipitate severe withdrawal symptoms and seizures; therefore, its use is contraindicated in these patients.
+Benzodiazepines are often coingested with other substances, such as opioids, in overdose.
+In addition, in patients who are tolerant or dependent to the effects of benzodiazepines, the use of flumazenil may precipitate severe benzodiazepine withdrawal symptoms and seizures; therefore, its use is contraindicated in these patients.

 Physical dependence on benzodiazepines, can occur after prolonged use of therapeutic doses, or even after a short treatment period in some patients.
 In general, benzodiazepines should be discontinued slowly to minimize symptoms such as: